 Don't worry if you get caught up in the illumination of the Paris Opera House during the night tour; there are guided tours of this building where you can soak in all its history.
 The goal of these tours is to give you a generic overview and pique your curiosity as a traveler, it's up to you what to delve into further.
-I have written a guide about Paris Opera Garnier Tours that may interest you if you want to learn more in depth about one of the most emblematic buildings in Paris.
+I have written a guide about Paris Opera Garnier Tours that may interest you if you want to know more in depth one of the most emblematic buildings in Paris.

 9. Louvre Tours

 That the Louvre is the most famous museum in Paris (and probably the whole world) is something we all know.
 And when it comes to visiting a museum of such magnitude, there is nothing better than taking a guided tour to get to know it well, understand what we see and make our time inside the museum more efficient and get more out of the visit.

 There are different types of guided tours, from the most "express", where the guide will make sure you do not miss the essentials to more extended tours, where an art expert will describe the main works in a more complete tour.
 Come and discover the culture that awaits you at the Louvre with an expert guide.

 If you want to read more about the experience of visiting the Louvre, I have created a guide to the Louvre, guided tours and how to buy tickets, so you won't have any doubts!